sidhujag/bitshares-prestashop/README.md

 1. Upload files to the root directory of your PrestaShop installation.<br />
 2. Go to your PrestaShop administration.
 Modules -> Payments & Gateways -> "Bitshares" click [Install]<br />
 3. Go to your PrestaShop administration.
 Modules -> Payments & Gateways -> "Bitshares" click [Configure]<br />
-4. Fill out config.php with appropriate information and configure Bitshares Checkout
+4. Fill out config.php with appropriate information and configure Bitshares Checkout<br />
     - See the readme at https://github.com/sidhujag/bitsharescheckout